A Guide to Interactions Between Cats and Humans

 A study on socialization of cats in shelters found that when socialized cats were allowed a few days to relax at the shelter and show their true colors, they had unique behaviors that unsocialized cats never displayed around people.
 This guide will help you recognize them.

 To read more about this study and others like it, visit alleycat.org/Research.

 Socialized Cat Behaviors

-When in close proximity to people the cat will:
+When in close proximity to people, a socialized cat will often:

 - Vocalize (chirp, meow)

 - Raise her ears regularly